 Step 1: Get A Notebook

-Get a notebook that is comfortable for you to write in.
-The kind of notebook doesn’t matter, and it doesn’t even have to be a pristine new notebook.
-However, since you’ll be using it at least twice a day, many people find it helpful to choose a special new notebook to start this new journey.
+However, since you’ll be using it at least twice a day, many people find it helpful to choose a special notebook that the can feel connected to, to start their new journey.

-You may also want to choose a planner-style notebook if it helps you stay more organized.
-If you already use a daily journal or a planner or productivity notebook for your daily tasks, it’s best to incorporate your intentions into your existing system.
+If you already use a daily journal or a planner or productivity notebook for your daily tasks, it can be a great idea to incorporate your intentions into your existing planner.

 Step 2: Set Your Long-Term Intentions

-Intentions should always be phrased positively and actively.
-Focus on what you want, rather than what you don’t have.
+Remember focus on what you want, rather than what you don’t have.
 Avoid negative words like ‘can’t’ or ‘but’ or ‘don’t.’

-Start each one with ‘I will…’ to help focus your mind.
-You may set different intentions for the different areas of your life, with intentions for your career, family, home, health, finances, etc.
+You may set different intentions for the different areas of your life.
+Intentions for your career, family, home, health, finances, etc.

 For example, an intention like ‘I will love and nurture my family’ is an excellent intention.
-While you may find ways to improve your loving and nurturing behaviors, the open, positive phrasing of this intention helps affirm all your loving and nurturing behaviors without discouraging you or being critical of your shortcomings.
+While you may find ways to improve your loving and nurturing behaviors, the open, positive phrasing of this intention helps affirm all your loving and nurturing behaviors without discouraging you or being critical of yourself.

-• I will practice love and kindness
+- I am practicing love and kindness now

 Choose intentions that are positive and meaningful to you.
-If you feel unsure about your ability to accomplish an intention, choose words that you can feel more confident about.
+If you feel unsure about your ability to accomplish an intention, choose words that you feel more confident about.

 For example, if you don’t feel confident about an intention like ‘I will travel the world,’ try ‘I will save money for travel’ or ‘I will work toward saving money for travel.’